Registration Open

 This dataset allows you to analyze:

-Your analysis should help the shelter and community partners understand where to focus strategic effort, improve placement success, and manage resources more effectively.
+Your analysis should help the shelter and partners understand where to focus strategic effort and manage resources more effectively.

 ✨ Note: These questions are just starting points.
 You’re encouraged to explore the data in your own way and share any unexpected findings that could.